ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/CONTRIBUTING.md

  - Folders and files
 	- Under [/Integrations/Implementations](./Implementations) create a folder with your service name (e.g. "Mississippi") to contain your files.
 	- At the root of your new folder include your Command, Config and a README.md.
 Copy the README format of existing integrations.
+	- All files and class names should begin with your service name.
+	- Many of the existing integrations also have a Client class.
+For these integrations the Client class is a pure API wrapper, handling HTTP requests and exceptions.
+This leaves mapping as the responsibility of the Command class.
  - Errors
 	- Handle error scenarios within your integration by throwing one of the exceptions in [/Integrations/Exceptions](./Exceptions).
 	- Every integration should handle cases like missing configs, invalid authentication, error response, and no response.